fedidcg/LightweightFedCM/README.md

 });
 ```

-Now, if the user doesn’t have cached account info from the login status API (or they have one that is expired), the user agent can present them with the option to sign in with that IdP.
+On the other hand, if the user doesn’t have cached account info from the login status API (or if their cached info has expired), the user agent can present the user with the option to sign in with that IdP.

 ### Considerations for Supplying IdP Configuration in setStatus